medoxsmartchain/docs/general/fuse-governance/fuse-assembly.md

-# Nordek Assembly
+# MEDOX Assembly

-Nordek Assembly is a governance body formed from particularly active members of the Nordek community.
-Its formation is the first step in transitioning full governance and ownership over the Nordek platform to the community.
+MEDOX Assembly is a governance body formed from particularly active members of the MEDOX community.
+Its formation is the first step in transitioning full governance and ownership over the MEDOX platform to the community.

-Currently, Nordek Assembly consists of five Nordek ecosystem members independent from Nordek Foundation who have shown consistent dedication and commitment to the project, and already have a voice within the community.
+Currently, MEDOX Assembly consists of five MEDOX ecosystem members independent from MEDOX Foundation who have shown consistent dedication and commitment to the project, and already have a voice within the community.

-Nordek Assembly's **current role includes the following**:
+MEDOX Assembly's **current role includes the following**:

-* taking over the control over the [Nordek Forum](https://forum.nordekscan.com/) community discussion platform;
+* taking over the control over the [MEDOX Forum](https://forum.mdcscan.com/) community discussion platform;
-* implementing the Snapshot voting mechanism on Nordek; and
+* implementing the Snapshot voting mechanism on MEDOX; and
 * managing the Community Token Pool.

 ## Community Token Pool

-Nordek Assembly's budget will be initially constituted by the **Community Token Pool**.
-Each month, **200,000 NRK** will be allocated to it from the Nordek Bootstrap Pool \(discussed [here](https://docs.nordekscan.com/general/fuse-token/fuse-supply-and-current-distribution)\).
+MEDOX Assembly's budget will be initially constituted by the **Community Token Pool**.
+Each month, **200,000 MDC** will be allocated to it from the MEDOX Bootstrap Pool \(discussed [here](https://docs.mdcscan.com/general/fuse-token/fuse-supply-and-current-distribution)\).

-Nordek Assembly will regularly distribute the Community Token Pool funds to finance grants, bounties, marketing, and other initiatives designed to serve communities building on the platform and drive innovation.
+MEDOX Assembly will regularly distribute the Community Token Pool funds to finance grants, bounties, marketing, and other initiatives designed to serve communities building on the platform and drive innovation.

 ## Current Assembly members